moov-io/ach-web-viewer/README.md

  ------- | -------
  [Project Documentation](docs/README.md) | Our project documentation available online.
 Twitter [@moov_io](https://twitter.com/moov_io)	| You can follow Moov.IO's Twitter feed to get updates on our project(s).
 You can also tweet us questions or just share blogs or stories.
-[GitHub Issue](https://github.com/moovfinancial/ach-web-viewer/issues) | If you are able to reproduce a problem please open a GitHub Issue under the specific project that caused the error.
+[GitHub Issue](https://github.com/moov-io/ach-web-viewer/issues) | If you are able to reproduce a problem please open a GitHub Issue under the specific project that caused the error.
-[moov-io slack](https://slack.moov.io/) | Join our slack channel (`#ach-web-viewer`) to have an interactive discussion about the development of the project.
+[moov-io slack](https://slack.moov.io/) | Join our slack channel (`#ach`) to have an interactive discussion about the development of the project.

 ## Supported and Tested Platforms